sanjithaG09/Velora/README.md

-# Velora — AI-Powered Travel Planner
+# Velora — Planner

 Velora is a full-stack travel planning application for India.
-It combines Google Maps, real-time weather, AI-generated itineraries, and a context-aware travel assistant to help users discover destinations, plan optimized routes, and manage trips end-to-end.
+It combines Google Maps, real-time weather, plan optimized routes, and manage trips end-to-end.

 ---